Free SEO Tools Every Small Business Actually Needs

 Is it as good as Ahrefs or Semrush?
 No. But free is free.

 Use your three daily searches wisely.
 Research your main service category.
 Check what competitors rank for.
-Save detailed analysis for later.
+Save detailed analysis for when you need it.

 Alternative: Google Keyword Planner gives unlimited searches but doesn't show exact volumes without an active ad campaign.
 Still useful for discovering related keywords.